Breastfeeding is a great way to get your baby off to the best start. Find out about the benefits and the local support available.

 Local services and support

 Midwives, health visitors and children's centre staff have been trained and are available to offer support and information to families across North Yorkshire.
-If you require support and information about any aspect of feeding your baby please speak to your midwife during pregnancy or in the early days after your baby is born, or your health visitor who will be happy to help.
+If you require support and information about any aspect of feeding your baby please speak to your midwife during pregnancy or in the early days after your baby is born, or ask your health visitor who will be happy to help.

 Breastfeeding friendly venues award